 7 Key Features you want to make sure your EMR System has

-Besides security, privacy, and support, the right EMR solution should be saving you time while helping you improve patient care.
+Besides security, privacy, and support, the right electronic medical record system should be saving you time while helping you improve patient care.
 Below is a look at the top 7 key features that every EMR system must have.

 1. Customizable EMR Templates

-One of the best features in any EMR system is the ability to create templates.
+One of the best features in electronic medical record systems is the ability to create templates.
 Expect a good EMR to have easy-to-use templates where you can fill in the information quickly.

 Templates will speed up the charting process so that you get it done in only a few taps, while also creating easy to view patient data for quick referencing.